CURRAWONG CAMP - Adventure and bush skills camp for High-Schoolers…how life should be!

 2/3 -night hike – the adventure stuff!

-The highlight of Currawang camp will be our hiking adventure, spending 2 or 3 nights (year 7 and 8s do 2 night hike, years 9+ 3 nights) in the forest, embracing what hike camping is all about - time with friends exploring, swimming, making things, laughing and cooking on the coals!
+The highlight of Currawang camp will be our hiking adventure, spending 2 or 3 nights (year 7 - 9 do 2 night hike, years 10+ 3 nights) in the forest, embracing what hike camping is all about - time with friends exploring, swimming, making things, laughing and cooking on the coals!
 Your teen(s) will learn to prepare for the trip, navigate with map and compass and all the skills needed to survive and thrive on their mountain adventure.
 The effect of being in a beautiful and remote camp site only accessible by foot is immeasurable on the human spirit and the human connections you make with your fellow hikers is incomparable.

 Conservation –

+Teen’s will participate in meaningful projects around the property that will create rewarding opportunities for teamwork, satisfaction and pride in their work.
 We love the concept of “learning by doing”.
 Our staff are experts at not just teaching the task, but teaching it and mentoring in a way that the young person will learn about themselves, challenge limiting self-beliefs and build confidence.

 This is a values-led program –